 Bio

 Linda Pietrobelli (2001) and Ambra Zamengo (2002) are currently pursuing their Bachelor's degree in Multimedia Arts at IUAV University of Venice.
-In 2023, they formed the collective “LOVELY-RATZ”, born from the desire to work together, engaging with the dimension of “the other” and considering it as necessary for the development of thought.
+In 2023, they formed the collective “LOVELY-RATZ, born from the desire to work together, engaging with the dimension of “the other” and considering it as necessary for the development of thought.

 Statement

-We constantly work to create spaces for dialogue and reflection, stimulating an empathetic connection.
-In the harmonious union of aesthetics and conceptual research, our artistic practice shapes visual and theoretical connections through performative practices and bodily gestures.
-Through performance, we explore how the body interacts with the surrounding space, reinterpreting and shaping the environment through the body, and through its perception.
+Their artistic practice builds visual and theoretical connections through performative practices and bodily gestures: through these, they explore how the body interacts with its surrounding space, reinterpreting and shaping the environment through itself and its own perception.

-In the pursuit of a pre-practical human and emotional dialogue, we are interested in better understanding the human being in all its facets, through a psychological and anthropological approach to understanding other cultures.
-Hence, our interest in connecting territory, nature, and the human subject through expressive means such as photography, performance, and other artistic channels.
+In the pursuit of a pre-practical emotional dialogue, their interest lies in understanding relational dynamics through a psychological and anthropological approach, which allows them to explore and communicate the complexities of places, individuals, and communities.
+From this arises their interest in connecting territory, nature, and people through expressive means such as photography, performance, and other artistic media.

 After a long day